Louisiana DCFS is recruiting foster parents

 According to DCFS, as of January 2022, there were more than 3,300 children in foster care in Louisiana, including about 350 in Northwest Louisiana.

 “It doesn’t take a professional.
 It doesn’t take a lot of money.
 It just takes you and a little bit of love,” said Maryssa Bailes.
-She was in foster care from the age of two until 15.
+She was in foster care from the age of two until she was15.

-She is now a happy 21-year-old, who is a mother, and is training to become a Caddo Parish Sheriff’s Deputy.
+She is now a happy 21-year-old mother and training to become a Caddo Parish Sheriff’s Deputy.

 Bailes says her life changed when she volunteered with Geaux 4 Kids, packing Geaux Bags full of necessities for children who are removed from their homes and into foster care.

-“It was a connection between my past and something I could help out with with other people.
-I just thought it was awesome,” said Bailes.
+“It was a connection between my past and something I could help out with other people.
+I just thought it was awesome.”

 It was during that time of giving back that she met her forever family.